Advertisement

 • Information confirming the fellowship training program director maintained his/her ACAAI membership over the last two years, participated in the two most recent ACAAI Annual Meetings, and participated in the Joint Program Director’s Annual Winter Meeting.

-• Details about any publications in which the fellow-in-training was cited as one of the authors.
+• Details about any publications in which the fellow-in-training was cited as one of the authors (or as a senior author).
+Include the name of the publication, article title and publication date.

 • Information regarding whether the fellow-in-training has formally accepted a post-fellowship position.
 Please include the type of position, the name of the hiring organization and the city/state where the graduated fellow will be working.